Be your own barista! How to brew pour over coffee at home.

 Ok, first up: what is pour over?
 Yes, it sounds pretty straight forward (in that yes you do pour water over your grounds), but actually there’s a lot of history and reason behind it.
 So let’s dive straight in...

 No machine.
 No cords.
 No flashing lights.
 No BEEEEEEPS.
-With this brewing method, it’s all about manual work (well, a little).
+With this brewing method (see the best tasting coffee brewing method), it’s all about manual work (well, a little).
 This hands-on method of coffee brewing gives you the chance to get in tune with what you’re brewing (and be a little bit proud of what you can create, too!).

 Back in the 1900s, a German woman called Amalie Auguste Melitta Bentz was unhappy with the taste of percolator coffee and the grounds left in her cup (who can blame her!)
 So, she started on a mission to make prototype brewing methods and dreamed up a technique using blotting paper.
 In 1908, she filed for a patent and after a few years of improvements (notably a cone-shaped filter and a cone-shaped dripper), the rest is history.